Fact-checked by the SnapMessages editorial team

 Do meditation apps actually work for anxiety?

 Yes, for mild-to-moderate anxiety.
 Research shows consistent mindfulness practice reduces anxiety scores by up to 29–30% over eight weeks.
-However, for diagnosed anxiety disorders, meditation apps should supplement — not replace — clinical treatment.
+For diagnosed anxiety disorders, meditation apps should supplement, not replace, clinical treatment.

-Headspace and Calm are the most evidence-backed options for anxiety in 2025.
+Headspace and Calm are the most evidence-backed options for anxiety.
 Headspace includes dedicated SOS sessions for acute anxiety, while Calm offers clinical sleep and stress tools.
-Insight Timer is the best free alternative with thousands of guided anxiety sessions.
+Insight Timer is the best free alternative, with thousands of guided anxiety sessions.

 Is BetterHelp better than Calm for anxiety?